 How Our Healthy Boy Became a NICU Baby

-On June 25th of this year, I was sitting in my weekly Prenatal appointment at my OB’s office.
+On June 25th of this year I had no clue what Acts of Kindness would be coming my way shortly thereafter.
+I was sitting in my weekly Prenatal appointment at my OB’s office.
 I was officially 36 weeks pregnant and was ready to hear how everything was progressing.
 Honestly, I was ready to be done with the pregnancy thing!
 A few days prior, the OB called me in for some bloodwork due to some itching I was having.
 Today, we were going to review the bloodwork.

 “Most everything came back normal, but some of your ranges are right on the verge of being concerning,” she said to me.